 I want to get information about a Microsoft Dynamics 365 job market which is not Canada.
 Do you have any information in that regards?

 No, I do not have any information about the job market of any country except Canada.
 I encourage you to go to the Dynamics Community Forum where members of the country you are living in will be able to give you a much better answer.

 How much can I get earn as a Microsoft Dynamics 365 professional?
 Do you have any information about salaries in the industry?

 The best place to get salary information for a Microsoft Dynamics 365 role is from the Nigel Frank International Salary Survey.
-You can see last year’s survey here and fill out this year’s survey here.
+You can see last year’s survey here.

 What if I have a question that has not been covered in this blog post?

 Feel free to leave a comment on this blog post.
 I will get back to you shortly!